patterns-ai-core/langchainrb/README.md

 ## Logging

-LangChain.rb uses standard logging mechanisms and defaults to `:debug` level.
+LangChain.rb uses standard logging mechanisms and defaults to `:warn` level.
 Most messages are at info level, but we will add debug or warn statements as needed.
 To show all log messages:

 ```ruby